Eating at a Restaurant During the Pandemic

 Health should be a priority.
 Hence, even if things are reopening, you have to know what is safe for you at this time, mainly when the virus is still present.

-Brian C Jensen: Exploring the idea of consuming outside food in COVID-19 situation
+Brian C Jensen: Exploring the idea of consuming outside food in the COVID-19 situation

 In this pandemic, everyone says that maintaining social distance is essential as it reduces the risk of virus transmission through respiratory droplets.
 If you sit inside for dinner or lunch, you will have to remove your mask.